TynanByrne/JTMWTL-WebApp/README.md

 I had to read through a lot of documentation and watch a lot of videos in order to understand the tools enough to put all of the pieces together.

 In order to store user data, I used MySQL within Node to get a database running.
-The schema only consists of two tables: one for users and one for the forms that each user can submit.
+I had used SQLite3 during CS50x which thankfully made MySQL very easy to pick up.The schema only consists of two tables: one for users and one for the forms that each user can submit.
 These entries can be updated, with functionality to resubmit forms and hence update the 'forms' table, and users being able to change their passwords.
 Users may also choose to delete their account if they wish.

 Passwords were hashed and encrypted using the bcrypt npm module, so I cannot view the password of a user even when I go into the MySQL database and have a look myself.